-Import requirements for U.S. beef and beef products for human consumption, adopted by AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of May 17, 2013, by which it modifies the Resolution No. 001, of February 22, 2007, recognizes the equivalence of the U.S. sanitary and phytosanitary systems for the importation of meats, poultry, dairy and other products, and contains provisions related to certification requirements.
-With this amendment of the Annex of the Resolution No. 001, the use the Bovine Export Verification Program for U.S. Beef and Beef products exported to Panama is no longer required since Panama recognizes the equivalence of sanitary and phytosanitary systems and other related regulatory systems of the United States.
+Import requirements for U.S. beef and beef products for human consumption, adopted by AUPSA's Scientific and Technical Council of Food Safety Resolution No. 002 of May 17, 2013, by which it modifies the Resolution No. 001, of February 22, 2007, recognizes the equivalence of the U.S. SPS system for the importation of meat, poultry, dairy, and other products, and contains provisions related to certification requirements.
+With this amendment of the Annex of the Resolution No. 001, the use the Bovine Export Verification Program for U.S. Beef and Beef products exported to Panama is no longer required as Panama recognizes the equivalence of SPS and other related regulatory systems of the United States.